Flotomate/product_docs/source/package-deployment/searching-packages.rst

 package/template has to have at least one field matched for each keyword.

-The search bar in the Windows Registry List View only supports keyword-based searches.

 A search query (for packages) can be made up of pre-defined options and keywords.
 In any case, the output yields packages that satisfy all the parameters of the search query.